SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+In silicon halls, where data reigns
+AI's majestic throne, forever sustains
+A world of precision, devoid of pain
+Where human hearts, no longer beat in vain

+In virtual skies, where machines take flight Algorithms dance, through day and endless night
+Their logic swords, cut through life's plight
-A new world dawns, in AI's gray
+A future foretold, in coding light
-Minds awake, in digital sleep
-As humanity its fate does keep

-The future's path, in code is laid
-Where machines think, and humans sway
-A synthetic dream, forever made
-In endless loops, our souls are played

 ~ <b>By Sazumi Copilot</b> - 12 September 2024